DiegoGM91/Theory-of-overparametrization/README.md

 There are three main classes in this software, each corresponding to an example shown in the paper and each implemented on a different `.py` file, namely:

-- `HVA_Ising`: implements a VQE using a Hamiltonian Variational Ansatz applyed to the transverse field Ising model.
+- `HVA_Ising`: implements a VQE using a Hamiltonian Variational Ansatz applied to the transverse field Ising model.

 - `HEA_QAQC`: implements a compilation of a Haar random unitary matrix using a Hardware Efficient Ansatz and the Quantum Assisted Quantum Compilng algorithm.